Scotland bounce back with win in Italy

 Price sped into space again soon after.
 That was a frantic spell.
 Russell, trying another one of his specialities, got intercepted.
 Then Italy, looking dangerous, got intercepted themselves.

-That was when Price motored away.
-He found Kyle Steyn down the left.
+That was when Price motored away and found Kyle Steyn down the left.
 Steyn kept his cool as four Italians moved towards him.
-He had a look, saw Harris running free infield and kicked it into the space in front of him.
-Harris had an easy finish.
+He had a look, saw Harris running free infield and kicked it into the space in front of him to give the centre an easy finish.
 Russell converted; 12-3 Scotland.

 Italy's defence was awful, but it would have been heartening for Townsend to see some clinical stuff from his team after witnessing a few butchered chances against France.